scottstirling/pi2llm/README.md

 1.  **Open one or more images** in your PixInsight workspace.
 For best results, use images that have been plate-solved.
 2. Go to `Script > StirlingAstrophoto > PXI2LLM Assistant` to launch the main tool.
 3. The chat window will appear.
-4.  **Select Your Target Image:** Use the dropdown menu at the top of the window to choose the primary image you want to work on.
+4.  **Select a Target Image:** Use the dropdown menu at the top left of the window to choose the primary image you want to work on.
-5.  **Analyze:** Click the **"Analyze Selected Image"** button.
-The script will perform a complete analysis and send the data to the LLM.
+5.  **Analyze:** Click the **"Analyze Selected Image"** button at the top right of the window.
+The script will gather details about the image and send a prompt with the data to the LLM.
 6.  **Chat!** The first response from the LLM will appear.
 You can now have a conversation:
     *   Ask for recommendations: `"What should I do next?"`
     *   Ask for clarification: `"Explain what DynamicBackgroundExtraction does."`